P\'olya Urn Schemes with Infinitely Many Colors: Introduction

-It is well known \cite{Gouet, Svante1, maulik1, maulik2, DasMau11} that the asymptotic properties of a balanced urn are often related to the qualitative properties of this associated Markov chain on finite state space.
-For example, if the associated finite state Markov chain is irreducible and aperiodic with stationary distribution $\pi$ then in \cite{Gouet, Svante1} it has been proved that
+Our main motivation to study such a process has been two fold.
+As mentioned earlier, it is known in the literature \cite{Gouet, Svante1, maulik1, maulik2, DasMau11} that the asymptotic properties of a finite color urn depends on the qualitative properties of the under lying Markov chain.
+For example, for an irreducible aperiodic chain with $K$ colors, it is shown in \cite{Gouet, Svante1} that

-The reducible case for the finite color urn model has been extensively studied in \cite{maulik1, maulik2, DasMau11} and various different kind of limiting results have been derived based on the properties of the replacement/stochastic matrix $R$.

-In this work we introduce a new urn model with countable but infinitely many colors.
-We would like to note that in \cite{BlackMac73} Blackwell and MacQueen introduced a model with possibly infinitely many colors which may even be uncountable, but with a very simple replacement mechanism which corresponds to the original P\'olya type schemes that is to have only a ``diagonal replacement scheme''.
-Our generalization will consider only the cases of certain infinite dimensional matrices with some non-zero off diagonal entries.
-Thus it is important to note that the classical P\'olya scheme \cite{Polya30} and also the Blackwell and MacQueen scheme \cite{BlackMac73} are not covered by our generalization.
-We will see in Section \ref{Sec:Main Results} the results we obtain are very different than that in these two classical cases.